-J. PUBLIC DISPLAY OF AFFECTION
+I. PUBLIC DISPLAY OF AFFECTION

 Students are expected to conduct themselves in a responsible manner.
-Anything beyond holding hands is considered inappropriate behavior and is not permitted.
 Behavior that becomes offensive to others may require disciplinary action.
+Public Displays of Affection include and are not limited to hand holding, hugging, and kissing.